johnanvik/devops-colouring/Sprint 1/Developer.md

    - Select your team's number.
    - Click outside the label selection box to close it.
 1. Close the issue window.
+2. As needed, create more issues to match the batch size of the product request.
+3. Set the status of the product request to "Release".
 1. Wait for the start of the sprint.

 ## Sprint Execution